ffaraone/vscode-opensslutils/README.md

 OpenSSL utils allows you to invoke the most frequent OpenSSL commands directly from Visual Studio Code.

+## Configuration

+If openssl in not on your path you can change the `opensslutils.opensslPath` setting to provide the full path to the openssl executable.

 ## Features

 ### Generate Private Key